manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 You will notice a subtle difference - while "http" is an internal module that ships with Node.js, "calculator" is a module written by us, and we need to tell require where to find the module file; therefore, the leading `./` path is necessary. *Not* necessary, on the other hand, is the file extension.
 While we could write `const calculator = require("./calculator.js");`, we don't have to - the `.js` extension can be left out.

-The "thing" we get from calling `require("./calculator")`, and which we assign to `calculator`, is of type *object*.
+The "thing" we get from calling `require("./calculator")`, and which we assign to constant `calculator`, is of type *object*.
 An object is, at its core, a very simple key-value store, with the keys being of type string - or at least values that can be converted to strings.

 For example, this is a simple object: